mikiyam/herbitofmadness/_posts/2021-03-28-where-are-the-massive-drums.md

 ---

 Sophia is the owner of a consultancy firm Kaxan that specializes in environmental and gender issues in Mexico.
 She went on a trip on Ship for World Youth (http://swy.international/) where she connected with her calling.
 I. Want.
 To.
 Go.
 On.
 A. Ship!
 She is now running several campaigns on the endangered species in Mexico.
-She loves odd conversations with people--for example, discussions on massive drums which were made 600 years ago--but that is also my cup of tea.
+She loves odd conversations with people--Aha!
+And so, she is here on the show.
 <h1>Full transcription/Summary</h1>

 **Hi, Sophia.
 This is my first time meeting you.
 For those of us who don't know you, who are you and what do you do?**